pelson/retrofy/README.md

 The idea is to be able to maintain the modern typing in your repository, and then as part of the build stage, convert the code to the older form.
+You should continue to test your project against older versions (e.g. in CI) for full confidence in the compatibility.

 ## Build-time transformation

-`typing-to-the-future` includes a custom `setuptools` build_py command to transform Python files into the compatibility form when creating a wheel using any PEP-517 build backend.
-There is experimental support for editable mode using a custom import hook, which transforms the code at import-time.
+`typing-to-the-future` includes the ability to customise the build to transform Python files into the compatibility form when creating a wheel using any PEP-517 build backend.
+This includes support for editable installs (PEP-660), which transforms the code at import-time using standard import hook machinery.

 To setup a build-time conversion, add the following to `setup.py` (it can be the only content of `setup.py` if `pyproject.toml` is used for metadata):

 ```
-from typing_to_the_future.build_cmd import cmd_class
-from setuptools import setup

-setup(
-   cmdclass=cmd_class(),
-)
+[build-system]
+requires = ["multistage-build", "setuptools", "wheel", "setuptools_scm==7.*", "setuptools-ext"]
+build-backend = "multistage_build:backend"

+[tool.multistage-build]
+build-backend = "setuptools.build_meta"
+post-build-editable = [
+    {hook-function="typing_to_the_future.wheel_modifier:compatibility_via_import_hook"},
+]
+post-build-wheel = [
+    {hook-function="typing_to_the_future.wheel_modifier:compatibility_via_rewrite"},
+]
 ```

 ## Available transformations